-The Lions Residence, operated by the English-speaking Viola family, rents apartments with small kitchens by the day or week - perfect for budget-conscious travelers or families wishing to prepare their own meals.
-I stayed here twice, once for a month.
-Each of the above hotels is recommended by myself or friends who stayed there.
+The Lions Residence, operated by the English-speaking Viola family, rents apartments with small kitchens by the day or week – perfect for budget-conscious travelers or families wishing to prepare their own meals.

 If you're looking for seafood, you've come to the right place.
 Most Gaeta restaurants specialize in dishes featuring local fish and shellfish.
 You'll also see plenty of Gaeta olives, known worldwide; they come from the nearby town of Itri.
 Locals will tell you that Tiella di Gaeta is a must-try dish.
 Tiella looks like it was prepared in a springform pan and has two crusts.
 It's stuffed with seafood, vegetables or a combination of the two.
 Pizza is popular in the evening; most pizzerias open only at night because it's too hot during the day to fire up the pizza oven.

 The old city is packed with restaurants, but you'll also find good food in hotels and the newer city.
 If you're craving lasagne, head to Atratino at Via Atratina 141.
 This upstairs restaurant serves excellent baked pasta and some waiters speak English.
-In old Gaeta, my favorite is Calpurnio, a tiny restaurant at Vico Caetani 4.
+In old Gaeta, a favorite is Calpurnio, a tiny restaurant at Vico Caetani 4.
 Calpurnio sets up outdoor tables during the summer; the simple menu features seafood dishes and pizza.
 Hotel Flamingo serves up tasty pizza, too.
 If you're looking for an elegant beachfront restaurant, head to Cycas at Via Marina di Serapo 17.